HMS Acasta (1797): French Revolutionary Wars

 In October 1798 Acasta was in company with Trent as they cruised off Puerto Cabello.
 In late 1798 or early 1799 Acasta captured the French privateer brig Actif (Active), of eight guns and 36 men and the Spanish armed schooner Cincinnatus, of two guns and 33 men.
 Acasta also burnt a French privateer schooner whose name was not recorded, of six guns and 60 men.
 With Trent, Acasta captured the Spanish armed ship Penada of 14 guns and 40 men.

 Acasta also captured three merchant vessels and destroyed three.
 With Trent she captured four and destroyed seven.

 On 24 May 1799 Lane died suddenly at Jamaica.
 Captain Edward Fellowes replaced Lane and continued sailing her in the Caribbean.
 Between May and July, Acasta, in company with Acquilon and Squirrel, captured a Danish schooner that had been sailing from Jacquemel to St. Thomas with a cargo of coffee and dollars.

 On 22 May 1799, Acasta captured the Antoine, Desiree, and Lukas.
 Prize money was due in January 1802.

+On 10 November 1799 she recaptured American commissioned private armed schooner "Endevor", captured by privateer "La Victoire" on 6 November.

 Acasta captured the Spanish ship Juno, of 130 tons burthen.
 She was pierced for 16 guns but carried eight and had a crew of 22 men.
-She was sailing from La Guira, Cuba, to Cadiz with a cargo of cocoa and indigo.
+She was sailing from La Guaira to Cadiz with a cargo of cocoa and indigo.
 Acasta also captured a polacca of 130 tons and two guns, which was sailing from St. Juan, Puerto Rico, to La Vera Cruz carrying brandy, wine and dry goods.
 Acasta's boats took the French schooner the Aimable Eustatie, of 20 tons, one gun and 16 men, which was carrying 268 bags of coffee from Cape Francois to St. Thomas.
 Lastly, Acasta destroyed two French schooner-rigged rowboats and two sloop-rigged Spanish doggers.